FairwindsOps/insights-docs/docs/features/policies.md

 By default the OPA plugin inherits the same Kubernetes APIGroups and Resources defined in the default rules for [the Admission Controller](/features/admission-controller).

 ## Push OPA checks from external sources
-You can push OPA checks from external sources by creating the following definition file on `external-opa/external-sources.yaml`
+If you manage your OPA policies externally, you can import them into Fairwinds Insights by pushing OPA checks from external sources.
+To do this, create a definition file at `external-opa/external-sources.yaml` as shown below.

 ```
 .